turneraj/MEOWS/README.md

 ###Acknowledgments
 Ideas and coding suggestions for this program were provided by Fernando Alda and Subir Shakya.
-Additional coding help was provided by Brant Faircloth, specifically dealing with the use of subprocess.
+Additional coding help was provided by Brant Faircloth and Michael Henson, specifically dealing with the use of subprocess.

 ###Citations